-Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but the U.S. Treasury on Wednesday said this would be of little or no use.
+Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but current U.S. Treasury Secretary Timothy Geithner argued during the 2011 negotiations that this would be of little or no use.
 It would not free up borrowing authority and it would only prevent small amounts of new debt from being issued.

 SWAP FEDERAL FINANCING BANK DEBT

 The Federal Financing Bank can issue up to $15 billion in debt on behalf of other government agencies that is not subject to the debt limit.
 So the Treasury could exchange FFB debt for other debt to reduce the total amount subject to the limit.
 However, the Treasury has said that this measure is also of little use because of the very small amounts of obligations available for exchange.

 (Reporting by Reuters Washington Economics Team; Editing by James Dalgleish)

 - Citing security threat, Obama expands U.S. role fighting Ebola

 - Tesla prevails in top Massachusetts court over direct sales